 Extracted from the shell of shellfish, n-acetyl glucosamine has been shown to reduce the appearance of wrinkles and pigmentation spots.
-Studies showed that n-acetyl glucosamine boosts the production of hyaluronic acid in the skin and gently peels off dead skin cells.
+Studies also showed that n-acetyl glucosamine boosts the production of hyaluronic acid in the skin and gently peels off dead skin cells.
 It works synergistically with niacinamide to diminish pigmentation spots by reducing the excess production of melanin pigment in the skin.
 N-acetyl glucosamine is the best alternative to hyaluronic acid for those with pigmentation spots.

 To reduce the signs of ageing and hyperpigmentation, apply Bio-Collagen Ageless Cream on top of your usual serum every morning and evening.
 These anti-ageing formulas have been specially developed using 10 active ingredients including n-acetyl glucosamine, niacinamide and ultra-low-molecular-weight hyaluronic acid to restore the youthfulness of the skin and even out complexion.
 Infused with 24-karat gold nanoparticles, Bio-Collagen Ageless Cream nourishes and brings oxygen to the skin cells in the deeper layers of the skin.